ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 there is a paradigm shift, we need to change the way we think about this new paradigm, so that technology can benefit more people in the industry, regardless of the organisation size.
-A set of principles will help you take the journey of this mindset shift, and how you should approach the adoption of serverless.
+A set of principles will help you take the journey of this paradigm shift, and how you should approach the adoption of serverless.

 <!--more-->